openshift-psap/blog-MLPerfTraining-v3.1/README.md

 ## MLPerf Training Benchmark

-MLPerf is the industry standard open-source Machine Learning (ML) Benchmark with real world workloads for Natural Languge Processing (NLP), Computer Vision (image classification, object detection & medical image segmentation).
+MLPerf is the industry standard open-source Machine Learning (ML) Benchmark with real world workloads for Natural Languge Processing (LLMs), Computer Vision (image classification, object detection & medical image segmentation).
 The MLPerf Training benchmark suite measures how fast the system can train a model to a target accuracy.

 ## ResNet 50